The Six Million Dollar Man: Comics

 Charlton Comics published both a color comic book and a black and white, illustrated magazine, featuring original adventures as well as differing adaptations of the original TV movie.
 While the comic book was closely based upon the series, and geared toward a young audience, the magazine was darker and more violent and seemed to be based more upon the literary version of the character, aimed at adult readers.
 Both magazines were cancelled around the same time the TV series ended.
 Artists Howard Chaykin and Neal Adams were frequent contributors to both publications.
 Steve Kahn, who had previously published magazines on the Beatles and the teen fan magazine FLiP, worked with MCA and Charlton in overseeing and publishing these books.

-A British comic strip version was also produced, written by Angus P. Allan, drawn by Martin Asbury and printed in TV comic Look-In.
+A British comic strip version was also produced, written by Angus P. Allan, drawn by Martin Asbury and printed in TV comic Look-In (around the time both TV series ended in 1978, it and Look-In's Bionic Woman strip merged into one title called Bionic Action).
 A series of standalone comic strips was printed on the packaging of a series of model kits by Fundimensions based upon the series.
 In Colombia, a black and white comic book series was published in the late 70s, with art and stories by Jorge Peña.
 This series was licensed by Universal studios to Greco (Grupo Editorial Colombiano), then known as Editora Cinco, now part of Grupo Editorial Televisa.
 In France, Télé-Junior, a magazine devoted to comic book adaptations of all sorts of TV series and cartoons also featured a Six Million Dollar Man comic (under its French title, L'Homme qui valait trois milliards, i.e. The Three Billion Dollar Man) with art by Pierre Le Goff and stories by P. Tabet and Bodis.
 A tradepaperback reprinting several episodes from the magazine was released in October, 1980.